 Strip, map and record excavation by W Weller of SCAU revealed a significantly disturbed area with three ditch features and a small posthole, all of which have been confidently dated to the later post-medieval period.
 A handful of probable Bronze Age flints was recovered, but no features of this date were observed.
 The small posthole from the trial trench evaluation (SyAC 101, 221) that produced a small assemblage of prehistoric pottery was located, but no further related features were observed.

 Surrey County Archaeological Unit

-Watching brief by W Weller of SCAU, a continuation of works begun in 2010.
-No finds or features of archaeological significance were revealed.
+Watching brief by W Weller of SCAU revealed no finds or features of archaeological interest.